JDrinkH2O/lennys-custom-clues/README.md

 # Lenny's Custom Clues

-A RuneLite plugin for capturing game state data during guessing games and puzzles in Old School RuneScape.
+A RuneLite plugin for capturing game state data for community-run clue scroll puzzles in Old School RuneScape.

 ## Plugin Functionality

-This plugin automatically captures the player's complete game state when specific trigger events occur **and the Event Key field contains non-whitespace text**.
+As a player, set an event key given to you by your event host.
+Only when a valid event key is set, this plugin automatically captures the player's complete game state when specific trigger events occur.
 The captured data includes the player's location coordinates, inventory contents, and worn equipment.
-This information is useful for puzzle-solving games where the player's current state needs to be verified or recorded.
+This information is sent to the Lenny's Labyrinth backend API, compared to the stored answer restrictions defined for the provided event key, and gives the player fireworks and a reward message if they have guessed correctly.

+As an event host, you can turn on the "Answer Builder Mode" to create a new event to be stored in the event database.
+You will choose an event key, answer requirements, and the reward message to be sent to players upon completion.

 **Key Features:**
 - Automatic game state capture on various trigger events
 - JSON-formatted output for easy processing
 - Console logging and side panel display
-- Manual submission via button interface
 - Real-time trigger detection and logging
-- Event Key field for conditional capture control
+- Event Key management for conditional capture control
+- Answer Builder Mode for creating custom puzzles

-## Event Key Field
+## Event Key Management

-The plugin includes an "Event Key" text field in its side panel interface.
-This field serves as a conditional gate for all game state capture operations:
+The plugin includes Event Key management buttons in its side panel interface.
+The event key serves as a conditional gate for all game state capture operations:

 - **Purpose**: Allows users to control when game state should be captured
+- **UI**: Three buttons manage the event key state:
+  - "Set Event Key" - Opens a dialog to enter an event key
+  - "Unset Event Key" - Clears the current event key
+  - "Change Event Key" - Opens a dialog to change the existing event key
 - **Requirement**: Must contain non-whitespace text for any capture to occur
-- **Behavior**: When empty or containing only whitespace, all trigger events are silently ignored
+- **Behavior**: When empty, all trigger events are silently ignored
 - **Debug Mode**: When debug mode is enabled in plugin settings, skipped captures will show debug messages in the game chat
 - **JSON Integration**: The event key value is included in all captured game state JSON under the `event_key` field